Youngwolf1810/Kaustav-blog/content/blogs/19-12-20/index.md

 they result in **ReferenceError**.

 But with 'var' it was giving 'undefined' right?
-Not any 'ReferenceError' or anything!
+Not any 'ReferenceError'!

-Yes,and that's because for the time between the declaration of 'let' and 'const' variables till the time the get initialized,they are in so called **'Temporal Dead Zone'** and thus inaccessible.As a result when we try to access these during temporal dead zone,it results in the famous **'ReferenceError'**.
+Yes,and that's because for the time between the declaration of 'let' and 'const' variables till the time they get initialized,they are in so called **'Temporal Dead Zone'** and thus inaccessible.As a result when we try to access these during temporal dead zone,it results in the famous **'ReferenceError'**.

 It's always a good practice to **keep your initializations at the very top of your program** to avoid any unforeseen error.